lejrimostfa/GATO3D/README.md

 ## 📝 CHANGELOG RÉCENT / DETAILED CHANGELOG

+### [2025-05-05] Submarine Control UI Overhaul & Settings Panels
+- **Unified Top Bar UI**
+  - All menu buttons are now organized into a single top bar, positioned at the top right for easy access.
+  - Consistent button styling: uniform size, spacing, color, and hover effects for a modern look.
+- **Panel Improvements**
+  - Menu panels now open directly below their corresponding buttons and never overflow the screen.
+  - Each panel is clearly labeled and organized for intuitive navigation.
+- **Dedicated Submarine Settings Panel**
+  - Submarine-specific controls (speed, rotation, mass) are grouped in a dedicated panel with clear titles.
+  - Sliders update submarine physics in real-time for immediate feedback.
+- **Visibility, Wave, and Camera Panels**
+  - Added a visibility panel to manage scene object visibility.
+  - Integrated wave and camera settings into their own panels with appropriate controls.
+- **General UI/UX Enhancements**
+  - Improved overall consistency, responsiveness, and accessibility for all controls and panels.

 ### [2025-05-04] Submarine Physics & Velocity Improvements
 - **Submarine Speed Controls**
   - Fixed velocity behavior when changing direction (forward to backward or vice versa)